gcaelin30/info201_TeamRepo/README.md

     Tailor your resource to a specific target audience.
 The way you frame your solution for a scientific versus general audience is quite different

 # Project Description

 ## What is the dataset you'll be working with?
 Please include background on who collected the data, where you accessed it, and any additional information we should know about how this data came to be.

 The dataset that my group, Existential Crisis Corp, decided to work with is the combined public historical crime data for the city of Seattle.
 We chose this particular dataset because we wanted to create a type of interactive heatmap of crime changes throughout the time periods that we were able to find.
 The data was compiled by many organizations working in tandem with the Seattle Police Department, with the purpose of rapidly addressing crime hotspots in the city.
 However, the website states that “In an effort to safeguard the privacy of our community, offense reports will only be located to the ‘beat’ level.
 Location specific coordinates will no longer be provided.”
 We will be looking at data from a 10 year period, spanning from 2008 to 2018.These datasets were created by the City of Seattle Police Department and made available for public use.
 We were able to access it through this website: https://catalog.data.gov/dataset/crime-data-76bd0
 In addition, this data is used in meetings such as SeaStat for strategic planning, accountability, and performance management.

 ## Who is your target audience?
-Depending on the domain of your data, there may be a variety of audiences interested in using the dataset.
-You should home in on one of these audiences.

 Our target audience is anyone who is curious about the evolution or spread of crime in Seattle.
 Our main target audience will be the people that live in Seattle or perhaps want to locate to Seattle.
 This product will be useful to organizations involved in the strategic planning of crime prevention.
 Other organizations, not just the Seattle Police Department, could use the data to analyze patterns and trends over time, and formulate strategies for engagement in high frequency areas.

 ## What does your audience want to learn from your data?
-Please list out at least 3 specific questions that your project will answer for your audience.
+Please list out specific questions that your project will answer for your audience.

 Seattleites can learn how the crime in Seattle has evolved over the years given.
-1) Where has the crime rate increased in the city since 2008
+1) Where has the crime rate increased in the city since 2008 (Maxwell)
 2) Where is crime most prevalent in Seattle today
-3) What is the most occurring crime type.
+3) What is the most recurring crime over the 10 years?
+4) What is the pervasiveness is sexual assault crimes in Seattle?
+(Godgiven)